Does your living room have blankets scattered all over the chair and couches? Looking for an inexpensive way to display them stylishly?

 Your leaning DIY quilt ladder is ready.
 Don’t forget to admire your easy Blanket Ladder!

-This project of making DIY blanket ladder is pretty simple.
+This project of making a DIY blanket ladder is pretty simple.

 Hope, this article on how to build a blanket ladder will help you a lot to make your own.

-Give a try and keep your living room stylish – and tidy – this winter!
+Give it a try and keep your living room stylish – and tidy – this winter!